-Be the champion for carbon reduction and managing performance against its

-Staff focal point for development of new carbon reduction projects and energy

-Ensuring effective communication of the organisation's policies to staff, customers and suppliers thereby raising the profile of and promoting environmentally
+- Be the champion for carbon reduction and managing performance against its targets. - Staff focal point for development of new carbon reduction projects and energy saving suggestions for consideration by the Senior Management. - Ensuring effective communication of the organisation's policies to staff, customers and suppliers thereby raising the profile of and promoting environmentally sustainable behaviour by all.